irfanhakim-as/homelab-wiki/topics/ufw.md

 ### Description

-This details the process of enabling, disabling, or resetting the system firewall using `ufw`.
+This details the process of enabling, disabling, or resetting the system firewall.

 ### References